All emergencies

 More information:

-If you plan to stay in India for more than 180 days and do not hold an OCI card, register within 14 days of arrival with the Foreigner Regional Registration Office (FRRO) in major cities.
+If you plan to stay for more than 180 days and don't hold an OCI card, register within 14 days of arrival with the Foreigner Regional Registration Office (FRRO) in major cities.

 In other areas, you can register with the Superintendent of Police.